Summary

 Extend

-Toward the end of the class period, have students simplify some expressions without the cards.
-Also, consider simplifying some expressions without performing the actual grouping but by underlining the x terms and circling the y terms (assuming this is an acceptable form of regrouping in your classroom).
+After most students have simplified the third expression, transition to slide 20 and bring the class together for a group discussion.
+Use this slide to show how to simplify an expression without writing the actual regrouping but by underlining the x terms and circling the y terms (assuming this is an acceptable form of regrouping in your classroom).

 Evaluate